strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Wærloga
 › Gallery 81

 Animated statue of a Vampire.
-Telepathic, but can’t move.
+Telepathic, but can't move.
 Very well informed about crowned heads.

 Wants
 : Blood spread all over him.
 Someone to turn the lights off.